-It occurs to me when watching the heavens heaving snow upon the high desert floor that no two snowflakes are alike… and no two people are alike.
+Our first winter here I saw the hand of God in the snow that fell, first in big fluffy flakes and then in hard pounding sleet, and in every condition between.
+It did this up to 30 inches in one fell swoop, and I was thrilled!
+No complaints from this mountain girl!
+Nothing screams God more than viewing his mobile artistry.
+It occurs to me when watching the heavens rain snow upon the desert floor that no two snowflakes are alike… and no two people are alike.
 Snowflakes and people are both here but a nanosecond in time, clumsily darting about as we traverse a path from conception to completion.

-Kathryn Mattingly has always had a passion for writing.
-Five of her short fiction pieces have received recognition for excellence and are included in her short story collection, Fractured Hearts.
-Her literary suspense novels include Benjamin, Journey, Olivia’s Ghost, and The Tutor.
+Kat Mattingly has always had a passion for writing.
+A handful of her short fiction pieces have received recognition for excellence and are included in her short story collection, Fractured Hearts.
+Her literary suspense novels include Benjamin (which won an award as a manuscript), Journey, Olivia’s Ghost, and The Tutor.

-Kathryn’s writing is inspired by real-life events and places she has lived or traveled.
-Prior to signing a contract with Winter Goose Publishing her work appeared in numerous small press anthologies, Dark Discoveries magazine, Leading Possibilities magazine and online at The Possibility Place, where besides her fiction, Kathryn had over 30 interviews, book reviews, and articles published promoting artists, authors, and entrepreneurs in the Sacramento, CA area.
+Kat’s writing is inspired by real-life events and places she has lived or traveled.
+Prior to signing a contract with Winter Goose Publishing her work appeared in numerous small press anthologies and print magazines.

-In addition to earning a BFA from University of Oregon and MAT from Pacific U, Kathryn has studied writing under multiple NY Times Best Selling authors, receiving certificates of completion for several advanced courses in fiction.
+In addition to earning a bachelor of arts from University of Oregon and a master of arts from Pacific U, Kat has studied writing under multiple New York Times best selling authors, receiving certificates of completion for several advanced courses in fiction.
 Her mentors have included Terry Brooks, Dorothy Allison, Elizabeth George, John Saul, and Gail Tsukiyama.
-She was associate faculty at two different private colleges where she taught numerous writing courses and was a college department chair for four years.

 Benjamin is a story of love and faith, wrought with all the complications and complexities thereof….